krzkrzkrz/elm.foo.pub/rust/index.md

     age: u64,
 }

+// To define the function within the context of User, we start an impl (implementation) block
-impl User {
+// And change the first (and in this case, only) parameter to be self impl User {
     fn full_name(&self, nickname: &str) -> String {
         format!("{} {} aka {}", self.first_name, self.last_name, nickname)